 After investing my precious five years in the software company, I was getting little fed off from the job.
 I wanted growth, good salary and some excitement from the job, where every day I would get real time challenges.
 So I analyzed a lot in this, there were a couple of options in front of me, GRE, MBA, GATE, GMAT or to prepare for govt jobs.

 I completely discarded govt jobs, as I wanted a substantial growth in the career as well as in my salary, which would not be possible in govt job.
 GRE would be good but its tuition fee is too high and I didn’t want to live under the burden of loan.
 GATE could also be a better option but for me who had read electrical engg five years ago, it would be a very hard task for me to prepare it again.
 GMAT was also negated because of its fee structure.

 Now I was left with only one option, MBA in India.
 But as every level has its dragon, so now the new dragon was of choosing the subject for MBA.
 There were many options like, International business, Human resource, marketing, and more.
-Any guesses which branch I would have finalised, I chose MBA in healthcare.
+Any guesses which branch I would have finalised, I chose MBA in healthcare management in India.
 I had done solid analysis and I will share all those points.